Nigsh/AI-finance-agent/README.md

 Notes & Limitations

+This is a personal/learning project, not a production financial tool — don't use it for real financial decisions without double-checking the numbers.
 The keyword-based auto-categorization is a simple fallback; it won't be perfectly accurate on unfamiliar merchant names.
 The Gemini free tier has rate limits — if you hit an error in the chat, wait a moment and try again.

+Possible Next Steps

+Add multi-month comparison charts
+Support recurring transaction detection
+Add expense forecasting
+Export the budget suggestion as a downloadable report